 Center for Experiential Education

 Experiential education builds knowledge, develops skills and clarifies values by engaging learners in direct experience, community engagement and focused reflection.
-The Center for Experiential Education includes Service-Learning, Internships, Volunteering, Leadership through Service, America Reads and Counts, and the Campus Cupboard.
+The Center for Experiential Education includes Service-Learning, Internships, Volunteering, Leadership through Service and America Reads and Counts.

 - Develops future leaders

 - Connects experiential education to the curriculum through reflection

 - Links students to their community